 Encourage participation in all areas of school life, including sporting, cultural and academic activities.

 Allow for points to be allocated for community events e.g Can Appeal, Shave for Cure.

 Provide a channel for students to contribute.

 Provide identity for students and sense of belonging through healthy competition.

 Strengthens school values while creating a sense of belonging.

 Allow for further leadership opportunities.

 Students are awarded a House badge in the colour of their House when they first start at the school and this is proudly worn on their jerseys or blazer.

-Students are also able to gain points for their houses through the schools values system.
-When they display the school values teacher are able to award them a PRIDE card which then allows them to go into a draw for prizes in assemblies, but also earns points for their house.
+Students are able to gain points for their Houses through the schools values system.
+When they display the school values teachers are able to award them a PRIDE card which then allows them to go into a draw for prizes in assemblies, but also earns points for their House.

 Each term the PRIDE cup is awarded to the House with the highest number of PRIDE cards for that term.
 These points, along with all the competition points then are pooled together for the overall supreme winner for the year and this sees the House being awarded a shield in the senior end of year prize giving, a keenly awaited announcement!